-The dogs were developed in Australia, in the early 19th century, after working terrier types were brought over to the country by European settlers.
-These little dogs needed to be able to withstand a variety of weather conditions and terrains, and their primary skill was as ratters, which they excelled at.
-They also developed strong bonds with their owners, and this meant they became popular as companion animals too.
+These dogs were developed in Australia in the early 19th century after working terriers were brought over by European settlers.
+These little dogs needed to be able to withstand a variety of weather conditions and terrains.
+They were primarily bred to be ratters, which these spunky, courageous little canines excelled at.
+Australian Terriers also developed strong bonds with their owners and became popular companion dogs.

-Visiting British Aristocracy, United States Servicemen and other travelers started to export this charming little breed in the mid 20th century.
-In 1977 the Australian Terrier was recognized as an official breed by the American Kennel Club.
+While visiting British nobility, American servicemen and other travelers started to export this charming little breed back to the United States in the mid-1900s.
+In 1977, the Australian Terrier was officially recognized by the American Kennel Club.

 Australian Terrier Care

 When it comes to exercising, the Australian Terrier's small size can be deceiving.
 This breed isn't suited for life as a lap dog, but rather for staying active and performing a job.
 Intelligent and eager to learn, these dogs also excel at most training techniques, though they can have a stubborn streak at first.
 When it comes to grooming, your Australian Terrier will do best with routine care and haircuts when needed.